ibm-cloud-docs/cephaas/host_view.md

 # View host details
 {: #view-host-details}

-View details of a host or summary information about all hosts for the chosen deployment.
+View single host detail or a summary information about all hosts for the chosen deployment.
 {: shortdesc}

 ## View host details in the UI